freeCodeCamp/guide/src/pages/go/go-structs/index.md

 }
 ```

-Doing this will make the following code throw an error at build time as it is trying to interact with an unexported property
+Doing this will make the following code throw an error at build time as it is trying to interact with an unexported property:

 ```go
     user1.email = "john@wick.com"
 ```

-This also applies to methods
+This also applies to methods:

 ```go
 // Exported method.
 This can be called from anywhere